-- Make a habit of not touching your face.
+- Try not to touch your face.
 If you get the virus on your hands, you can transfer it to your eyes, nose, or mouth and become infected.
 You can also transfer it to objects, surfaces, or people.
-Do not touch your eyes, nose, or mouth without washing your hands first.

-- Ask about vaccines you may need.
-A COVID-19 vaccine is a shot given to help prevent infection caused by the novel coronavirus.
-Your healthcare provider can give you more information about when a vaccine may be available to you.
+- Ask about other vaccines you may need.
 Get the influenza (flu) vaccine as soon as recommended each year, usually starting in September or October.
 Get the pneumonia vaccine if recommended.
 Your healthcare provider can tell you if you should also get other vaccines, and when to get them.

 Follow social distancing guidelines:

 National and local social distancing rules vary.
-Rules may change over time as restrictions are lifted.
-Restrictions may return if an outbreak happens where you live.
-It is important to know and follow all current social distancing rules in your area.
+Rules and restrictions may change over time as restrictions are lifted.
 The following are general guidelines:

 - Avoid close physical contact with anyone who does not live in your home.
 Do not shake hands with, hug, or kiss a person as a greeting.
 If you must use public transportation (such as a bus or subway), try to sit or stand away from others.
-Only allow necessary people into your home.
-Wear your face covering, and remind others to wear a face covering.
-Remind them to wash their hands when they arrive and before they leave.
-Do not let someone into your home or go to someone's home just to visit.
-Even if you both do not feel sick, the virus can pass from one of you to the other.
+Wear your face covering.

 Follow up with your doctor as directed: